scaleoutsystems/digital-pathology-tutorial/README.md

 # Acute Myeloid Leukemia FEDn/Studio example

 This example project is a lighter version of Acute Myeloid Leukemia (AML) classification problem addressed in [[1]](#1).
-This project is built with a lighter Convulutional Neural Network and downsampled images to reduce the computation time and resources.
+Compared to the original work, this project is built with a lighter Convulutional Neural Network and downsampled images to reduce the computation time and resources.

 The purpose of the model is, as described by the original authors:

 "Reliable recognition of malignant white blood cells is a key step in the diagnosis of hematologic malignancies such as Acute Myeloid Leukemia.
 Microscopic morphological examination of blood cells is usually performed by trained human examiners, making the process tedious, time-consuming and hard to standardise.